mmiscool/aiCoder/README.md

 Before using aiCoder, configure your LLM provider and model.
 After providing an API key, you can view available models.

 ## Choosing an LLM Provider
+Right now the recommend LLM provider to use is OpenAI or GoogleAI.
+Ollama is supported for completely local and private LMM code generation.

 - OpenAI’s `gpt-4o-mini` or `gpt-4o` models work well.
-- Anthropics’s `claude-3-5-haiku` is an option.
+- Anthropics’s `claude-3-5-haiku` works fine.
+It is more expensive.
 - Groq is less tested and has a smaller context window.
+Not recommended for use.
 - Ollama runs locally but may be slower.
 Its `granite3-dense:8b` model works well enough, though sometimes requires additional prompting to get properly formatted snippets.
+- GoogleAI using the free `gemini-1.5-flash` seems to work on par with OpenAI `gpt-4o-mini`.
+To get a free api key go to [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey)

 ## Backup Functionality
 Every time aiCoder modifies a file, it creates a backup in `./.aiCoder/backups/`, preserving your original code with timestamped filenames.